Skip to main content

 Attend an Info Session

-Apply on Handshake (ID TBA)
+Apply on Handshake (Handshake ID #9843277)

-Positions will be posted on Handshake during April of Spring Quarter 2024.
-Students must upload a resume and complete a questionnaire through Handshake by 11:59 pm on Wednesday, May 1, 2023.
+Positions will be posted on Handshake during April of Spring Quarter 2025.
+Students must upload a resume and complete a questionnaire through Handshake by 11:59 pm on Wednesday, April 30, 2025.

 Required Availability

-Summer Training Dates:
+Summer Training Dates

 All student interns must be available to attend training on campus during the following dates: